xavier-tobin/PatternAnnotatedString/README.md

 1. Create a `PatternAnnotation` with a dynamic pattern inside the Composable, wrapped in a`remember` block.
-2. Use `string.annotatedWith()` to apply the style/s to a string with the `PerformanceStrategy.Performant` option.
+2. Use `String.annotatedWith()` to apply the style/s to a string with the `PerformanceStrategy.Performant` option.

 ```kotlin